johnconnorquigley/learning-expo/Readme.md

 Clone the github repository with `git clone https://github.com/johnconnorquigley/learning-expo`

-In terminal, navigate to the directory 'learning-expo' and run 'npm start' on the command line.
+In terminal, navigate to the directory 'learning-expo' and run 'npm install' then 'npm start' on the command line.

 On android, use the expo app to scan the QR code that will appear in the terminal.
 On ios, use the camera to scan the QR code.